alphagov/paas-team-manual/source/team/notifying_tenants.html.md

 1. Navigate to where you stored the CSV files, and import it.

-1. Click on 'Send X emails’, where X should be the number of people to contact.
+1. Select 'Send X emails’, where X should be the number of people to contact.

 1. Send emails to the contents of both CSV files